 There is absolutely nothing lining these streets, no houses, no electric grid, nothing.
 The roads form an empty ghost-grid, a mirage of suburbia still waiting to be filled.
 Seen from above it looks almost like the remnants of some ancient culture, ritual lines cut in the desert, similar to another California desert phenomena the Blythe intaglios.

 But California city isn’t entirely empty.
-As of 2008, fifty years after Mendelsohn, California city has a total population of 14,556, living to the southwest of the vast empty grids.
+As of 2008, 50 years after Mendelsohn, California city has a total population of 14,556, living to the southwest of the vast empty grids.
 It also contains the massive California City Correctional Center a 2,305-bed prison and a Hyundai/Kia testing facility.
 Nearby are a boron mine (California’s largest open-pit and the worlds largest boron mine), Edwards AFB where the sound barrier was broken, a Honda test track, and visit worthy Red Rock Canyon State Park.
 California City is one of the top three birding destinations in Southern California due to the Silver Saddle Club at Galileo Hill and Central Park and surrounding golf courses.
 These areas attract thousands of birds migrating along the Pacific Flyway.
 The area has also become a popular location for dirt bikers and off-roaders.

 We explored California City with BLDG BLOG on Obscura Day - March 20th, 2010.
 Photos, stories and more here